A statistical physics and dynamical systems perspective on geophysical extreme events

 \begin{enumerate} \item What controls the yearly number of observed TCs (global rate of about 70--90 events per year~\cite{sobel2021tropical})? \item What is the response of TC activity to variations in the mean state of climate? \end{enumerate}

 Using a bulk perspective, \cite{emanuel1986air} developed the potential intensity theory, which predicts the maximum possible wind speed that a TC can attain based on the underlying ocean and atmospheric conditions.
-This theory has helped researchers to explain the occurrence of TCs, and has led to the development of a number of semi-empirical indices know as Genesis Potential Indices (GPIs)~\cite{camargo2007tropical,emanuel2004tropical, tippett2011poisson, wang2020dynamic, menkes2012comparison,cavicchia2022genesis}).
-However, GPIs are by construction not able to address question 1 above, since they do not take into account the small-scale dynamics leading to the “seeding”.
+This theory has represented a step forward in understanding the frequency of TCs, and has led to the development of a number of semi-empirical indices know as Genesis Potential Indices~\cite{camargo2007tropical,emanuel2004tropical, tippett2011poisson, wang2020dynamic, menkes2012comparison,cavicchia2023tropical}).
+However, GPIs only partly address question 1 above, since they do not take into account the small-scale dynamics leading to the “seeding”.
 In other words, the process or family of processes responsible for the formation of the precursor disturbances, from which self-organized convection and then the cyclones originate \cite{emanuel2022tropical}.
 Indeed, the actual number of TCs is only partially accounted for by the large-scale factors entering the GPI, the remaining part depending on the amount of seeds~\cite{emanuel2022tropical}.
 The GPI approach also struggles in addressing question 2.
 Indeed, when using high-resolution climate model simulations to estimate future TC activity, it is found that the trends of GPI are not consistent with those of simulated cyclones, often disagreeing even in the sign of change \cite{cavicchia2023tropical}.\\